 Henley went on to live an active, productive life as a poet.
 He kept his other leg.

 While imprisoned in Robben Island Prison, where he was incarcerated for 27 years, Nelson Mandela (who later served as President of South Africa and won the Nobel Peace Prize) recited the poem to himself and other prisoners as a way to bolster their spirits and motivate them to press onward.
 He felt empowered by the message of self mastery.

 Life is necessarily filled with challenges.
 And thank goodness!
 How boring it would be otherwise!
-But while we can’t control the cards that are dealt us, what we CAN control is how we react to those events.
+But while we can’t control the cards that are dealt us, we CAN control how we react to those events.

 Will they be events that give us strength?
 Will they give us wisdom?
 Will they teach us patience?
 Perseverance?
 Will they give us empathy for others?